-Enjoy the delightful crunch and sweet satisfaction of your homemade Perfect Peanut Brittle
+Enjoy the sweet, salty, and delightful crunch of homemade Perfect Peanut Brittle.

 Ingredients